abbeygirl/nzedb/Install-Guide:-Windows.md

 * Download and install extras like http://www.rarlab.com/download.htm for password detection, http://ffmpeg.zeranoe.com/builds/ & http://mediainfo.sourceforge.net/en/Download/Windows for post processing.

+* After the install, you need to go in the admin section and add the magic file info stuff, this is required.

 From there the work is just getting started but this will give you a working nZEDb site running under XAMPP on Windows.
 How you fine tune your site is up to you.